 – Mark Fitzpatrick (New kid on the block with a win at Wentworth and Dubai in 2016)

-– Andrew ‘BEEF’ Johnstone (Won Spanish Open in 2016 and a crowd favourite)
+– Andrew ‘BEEF’ Johnstone (Won Spanish Open in 2016 and is a crowd favourite)

 – Alex Noren (Winner at British Masters & Nedbank Challenge)

-– Rory McIlroy (Tipped to be a multiple Major winner, he’s now in his prime!)
+– Rory McIlroy (Tipped to be a multiple Major winners, he’s now in his prime!)

 – Lee Westwood (Could he finally break his duck after numerous Top 3 finishes)